AFRICA

 As a minimum, the same standards apply for the permissibility of preparatory actions as under the EU merger regulation, i.e. mere preparatory steps are allowed provided that these do not lead to even a partial implementation of the merger, in particular by enabling the acquirer to influence the strategic behavior of the target undertaking.

-In addition, the German Federal Supreme Court has recently ruled that even measures which do not (fully or partially) fulfill the criteria of a concentration within the meaning of Section 37(1) ARC, but which at least partly anticipate the effects of the merger, can violate the standstill obligation.
-Therefore, it has to be thoroughly assessed on a case-by-case basis whether intended preparatory steps are likely to be caught by the strict case law of the German Federal Supreme Court.
+In addition, the German Federal Court of Justice has ruled in 2017 that even measures (or behavior) which do not (fully or partially) fulfill the criteria of a concentration within the meaning of Section 37(1) ARC, but which at least partly anticipate the effects of the merger, can violate the standstill obligation.
+Therefore, it has to be thoroughly assessed on a case-by-case basis whether intended preparatory steps are likely to be caught by the strict case law of the German Federal Court of Justice.

 40) Veto rights before closing and "Ordinary course of business" clauses